-Dependency graph is great visual way to examine code and understand the code base without having to look through it.
+Dependency graph is a great visual way to examine code and understand the code base without having to look through it.

-There are number of powerful tools like Visual Studio Ultimate Dependency Graphs or ndepend especially for .NET code.
+There are a number of powerful tools like Visual Studio Ultimate Dependency Graphs or ndepend especially for .NET code.

 Our Visualization Tool

 Review on MSDN Channel9: here

 Our tool is a less sophisticated and less scientific way of viewing dependencies.
 Therefore, it is more simple, intuitive and gives you a better feeling of what “belongs together” and where are the natural boundaries between components.